Your order

 Where The Locals Go In Thessaloniki

-Thessaloniki might be Greece’s ‘co-capital’, as it’s often referred to within the country, but that’s no reason to skip it.
-In fact, this city is an ideal gateway to the Balkans, with connections to Sofia and Belgrade (via Skopje), and has incredible food, roots running deep, a famous promenade, myriads of hidden spots and a well-known chilled vibe.
+Now, the city is an ideal gateway to the Balkans, with connections to Sofia in Bulgaria and Belgrade in Serbia via Skopje in North Macedonia, making it an ideal stop on your tour across Europe.
+The city also has incredible food, roots steeped in tradition, a famous promenade, and a myriad of hidden spots to discover.
 Here are some tips by Thessaloniki locals for you to get to know Greece’s less-visited big city.
-Take adavantage of the Global Pass or the Interrail Greece Passes to explore the region further!

-An international food store with a history
+An international deli with a history

-Walk along the seafront
+Soak in the sights along the seafront

 A photography museum with photo-worthy views